 - How to get there: Toll road from Feutersoey

-- Attractions: Lake Arnen circular trail, Fishing, Bathing lake, Pedalo and boat hire
+- Attractions: Lake Arnen circular trail, Fishing, Bathing lake, Pedalo and boat hire, Stand Up Paddels hire

 The picturesque Lake Seeberg above Zweisimmen and the surrounding Alps offer an even more attractive hiking area since the opening of the new circular hiking trail.
 Hikers can enjoy views across Zweisimmen, Saanenmöser, over to the Rinderberg and Sparenmoos as they walk.
 A refreshing bath in the clear spring water from Lake Seeberg revives body, mind and soul.

 - Location: 8 to 10 km from Zweisimmen